Terms of supply

 6.4 The Buyer acknowledges and agrees that the Materials and Information are proprietary to the Company and may be covered by claims of patents or patent applications of the Company.
 The Goods are sold subject to the following restrictions:

-(a) the Materials and Information are non-exclusively licensed to the Buyer solely for non-commercial internal research purposes for applications other than the detection of DNA sequences in the genomes of any plant species;
+(a) the Materials and Information are non-exclusively licensed to the Buyer solely for non-commercial internal research purposes.

 (b) the Materials and Information must not be used for any commercial purposes or to provide services to any third party;